BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

 /// and is thread safe.
 /// </para>
 /// </summary>
-public partial class LazyProvider : ILazyProvider, IServiceProvider {
+public partial class LazyProvider : global::ILazyProvider, IServiceProvider {
     /// <summary>
-    /// Creates an instance of <see cref="global::LazyProvider"/> together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> singleton services.
+    /// Creates an instance of a ServiceProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> singleton services.
     /// </summary>
     public LazyProvider() {
     }

     /// <summary>
-    /// Creates an instance of <see cref="global::LazyProvider.Scope"/> together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
+    /// Creates an instance of a ScopeProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
     /// </summary>
     public global::ILazyProvider.IScope CreateScope() => new global::LazyProvider.Scope(Self);